 Ligustrum Flowers

-Most privet plants produce abundant clusters of white to cream-white flowers and most flowering occurs in late spring.
-These flowers give way to masses of black berries which are often a showy feature of these plants.
+Most privet plants produce abundant clusters of white to creamy white flowers and most flowering occurs in late spring.
+These flowers give way to masses of black berries which are often a showy feature of these evergreen shrubs.
 These berries are fairly popular with birds that spread the seeds widely.

 Ligustrum flowers are fragrant and the smell can vary depending on the plant and its species.
 Most have a strong sweet fragrance which some people enjoy and some may find unpleasant.